Chronic Intestinal Pseudo-obstruction (CIPO)

 Acquired pseudo-obstruction is managed by treating the predisposing or underlying condition.
 There is no cure for congenital pseudo-obstruction.

 Dietary management is aimed at encouraging patients with CIPO to eat five to six small meals throughout the day instead of larger meals and to follow a low-fat, low-fiber diet.
 Some children may also need to take daily multivitamins and nutritional supplements, which are beneficial for those who are malnourished.
-Some children may need IV nutrition is they are unable to tolerate food.
+Some children may need IV nutrition if they are unable to tolerate food by mouth.

 Long-term outlook for children with CIPO